 Surface water quality standards are implemented in a number of ways, but most importantly through the issuing of permit limits to facilities with National Pollutant Discharge Elimination System (NPDES) permits.
 Other methods of implementation include establishing water quality benchmarks for the Stormwater Permitting Program and developing Total Maximum Daily Loads (TMDL).

-Surface water standards are also used to determine the status of a waterbody.
-Waters that are meeting all the surface water standards and that have good biological communities are considered to be supporting all their uses.
-For more information on the status of particular water bodies, please try the Biological Assessment Branch website.
+Surface water standards are also used to determine the use status of a water body.
+Waters that are meeting all the surface water standards and that have good biological communities are considered to be supporting all of their uses.
+For more information on the status of particular water bodies, please see the Biological Assessment Branch website.

 Under the Federal Water Pollution Control Act (Clean Water Act), states are required to review their water quality standards and classifications every three years and make any modifications necessary to meet EPA guidance or to protect the waters of the state.
 During this process, known as a Triennial Review, DWR staff review current EPA guidelines, scientific data, and public comments and make recommendations for any changes to the North Carolina surface water quality standards to the Environmental Management Commission (EMC).
 Following stakeholder comments, public hearings, derivation of a fiscal note and acceptance by the EMC, the Triennial Review package proceeds to the Rules Review Commission for final approval and adoption into rule.